seawee1/lost-ark-market-helper/README.md

 # Lost Ark Gear-to-Money Auction Helper
-A little quality of life tool that mashes some buttons for you to comfortably look up the gold value of those juicy gear pieces occupying half of your inventory space.

 Because cycling through *Item menu -> Check Market Value -> Clear name field -> Search button -> Search tab* is boring as hell, we outsource this task to our little *computing slav...* eeeeh... *friend!*